nukeknurs/Reborn/README.md

 If you have any questions or feature requests, please open an Issue.

-BTW if anyone knows how to code this better than me, please be my guest and do so., thanks! :)
+BTW if anyone knows how to code this better than me, please be my guest and do so, thanks! :)